Noble Arms

 Sweden, no. 501

 In Sweden, the sons of Jöran Polman, Johan and Gustaf Polman, were ennobled with the name Påhlman in 1650.
-Later, their sister, Kristina, was entitled to inherit the nobility as well.
+Later, their sister, Anna Christina, was entitled to inherit the nobility as well.
 The coat of arms (Swedish: vapensköld) associated with this line of the family depicted a shield in yellow with a curved arm in armor.

 Påhlman coat of arms